 The first data page contrasts deeply with the tone of the actual story which is very serious.
 The page is humorous and maybe it’s Percy trying to break the seriousness of the issue a little but for me, it came off a little out of place this time.
 By itself, it’s very entertaining and I have no doubt that we will see more of the Green Lagoon in future issues but I kept thinking it didn’t fit.
 The second page serves to narratively move us along the overreaching arc that has run through the series and that’s the search for the Peacock Man and Xeno as further clues move X-Force inexorably closer a confrontation with this unknown enemy.
 This leads us to the book’s epilogue which introduces a new mystery player in the Xeno organization who plans to escalate the aggression against Krakoa.

-Oscar Bazaldua once again on line art duties and while he does a solid job with some slick paneling and dynamic movements when there is an action sequence.
-I don’t think this issue is as strong as the previous from him but maybe it’s because there isn’t a great deal in the way of fancy splashes although the train scene is pretty spectacular in its dynamism.
+Jan Bazaldua once again on line art duties and while she does a solid job with some slick paneling and dynamic movements when there is an action sequence.
+I don’t think this issue is as strong as the previous from her but maybe it’s because there isn’t a great deal in the way of fancy splashes although the train scene is pretty spectacular in its dynamism.
 Coloring from Guru-Fx is once more on point and so is the cover from Dustin Weaver which is so symbolic of how the two characters are dealing with the trauma in the issue… Domino and Colossus both standing in a bloody battlefield but with their backs to each other facing in

 different directions is such a great piece of symbolism when framed against the character’s positions in the issue.